WW International Inc (WW) Shares Plummet Below 1-Year High - News Heater

-WW International Inc (NASDAQ: WW)’s stock price has decreased by -1.28 compared to its previous closing price of 9.41.
-However, the company has seen a 15.84% increase in its stock price over the last five trading sessions.
-Fox Business reported 2023-12-15 that WeightWatchers launches a new program dedicated to helping people who have jumped on the weight-loss drug bandwagon.
-The program is called the GLP-1 Program.
+WW International Inc (NASDAQ: WW) has experienced a decline in its stock price by -7.58 compared to its previous closing price of 8.58.
+However, the company has seen a fall of -14.64% in its stock price over the last five trading days.
+MarketBeat reported 2024-01-02 that Oprah Winfrey revealed she has lost over 60 pounds and is on the path to reaching her weight goal of 167 lbs.
+She credits this to taking GLP-1 medication and WW International Inc. NYSE: WW (WeightWatchers) principles of nutrition and exercise.

 Is It Worth Investing in WW International Inc (NASDAQ: WW) Right Now?

-Moreover, the 36-month beta value for WW is 1.75.
-Analysts have varying opinions on the stock, with 4 analysts rating it as a “buy,” 0 as “overweight,” 3 as “hold,” and 0 as “sell.”
+The 36-month beta value for WW is also noteworthy at 1.86.
+There are mixed opinions on the stock, with 4 analysts rating it as a “buy,” 0 rating it as “overweight,” 3 rating it as “hold,” and 1 rating it as “sell.”

 Top 5 Tech Stocks to Buy in 2024